 4. Stone Basket Fences

 Fences made with baskets of stones bound together have grown in popularity because they provide a natural-looking barrier that is hard to penetrate.
 They are also ideal for uneven surfaces as they can sink in and be "moulded" according to the shape of the land.
-A strong foundation is however required, as you don't want the baskets to shift or fall at any stage.
+A strong foundation is, however, required, as you don't want the baskets to shift or fall at any stage.

 Stone basket fences can be made with whatever material is available, and large boulders, smaller stones or even pebbles can be used.
-Tree bark or logs are also an option, except that they can degrade over time as they soften and decay.
+Tree bark or logs are also an option, except they can degrade over time as they soften and decay.

 Building a Wooden Fence